CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - May not be used to play creatures keyed to double Shadow-lands.

 #### Ready to his Will
- - Note that cards like Rank Upon Rank are applied as a passive condition, once an attack of the right type is in play.
-Therfore you can play and successfully resolve Ready to His Will in response to the declaration of Rank Upon Rank's effect.
+ - Note that cards like _Rank Upon Rank_ are applied as a passive condition, once an attack of the right type is in play.
+Therefore you can play and successfully resolve _Ready to His Will_ in response to the declaration of _Rank Upon Rank's_ effect.

 #### Regiment of Black Crows
  - Makes a company overt.
  - May tap to give +1 prowess to characters during combat.

 #### Reluctant Final Parting
- - Card Errratum: Add "Determine nearest Haven using site cards of the same alignment (minion/hero) as the ally." \[Effective 4/20/98]
+ - _Card Errratum_: Add "Determine nearest Haven using site cards of the same alignment (minion/hero) as the ally." \[Effective 4/20/98]
- - Reluctant Final Parting has no effect on The Balrog.
+ - _Reluctant Final Parting_ has no effect on _The Balrog_.

 #### Ren the Unclean
- - If you tap Ren, then you cannot play resources to aid your character's corruption checks.
+ - If you tap _Ren_, then you cannot play resources to aid your character's corruption checks.
  - Your characters may tap in support.
  - The moving player makes corruption checks first.
 Each player decides the order of the corruption checks for their characters.
  - See also Rulings by Term, Nazgul.

 #### Rescue Prisoners
- - Card Erratum: This cards gives 2 marshalling points, not 3.
+ - _Card Erratum_: This cards gives 2 marshalling points, not 3.
 Add "You receive the marshalling points for this card only when it is stored."

 #### Returned Beyond All Hope
- - Returned Beyond All Hope "un-eliminates" a creature, allowing any manifestations of that character to be played.
+ - _Returned Beyond All Hope_ "un-eliminates" a creature, allowing any manifestations of that character to be played.
  - This card may target creatures still in play as trophies.

 #### Rhosgobel
- - @ Card Erratum: Remove "A company moving to or from Rhosgobel is not considered to be moving through Southern Mirkwood (including one less Dark-domain in their site path."
+ - @ _Card Erratum_: Remove "A company moving to or from Rhosgobel is not considered to be moving through Southern Mirkwood (including one less Dark-domain in their site path."
- - Card Erratum: Replace "healing cards" with "healing effects."
+ - _Card Erratum_: Replace "healing cards" with "healing effects."

 #### Ride Against the Enemy
  - Hazards have no effect on the attack, and any resource effects that benefit the attack are cancelled.
 The attack may still be cancelled.
- - You may not use a Wizard your opponent has played Sacrifice of Form on.
+ - You may not use a Wizard your opponent has played _Sacrifice of Form_ on.
  - The character gets any appropriate combat bonuses list on his card.

 #### Ringlore
- - Card Erratum: Add "Playable only during the site phase.
- - Tap the sage and the site."
+ - _Card Erratum_: Add "_**Playable only during the site phase.**_ Tap the sage and the site."

 #### The Ring's Betrayal
  - The ring must be chosen at time of declaration if the character bears more than one.

 #### River
- - Card Erratum: Should read "Playable on a site.
-If a company that has moved to this site this turn does not tap a ranger, it must do nothing during its site phase."
+ - _Card Erratum_: Should read "_**Playable on a site.**_ If a company that has moved to this site this turn does not tap a ranger, it must do nothing during its site phase."
  - @ You have until the beginning of the site phase to tap a ranger, and you may tap the ranger at the beginning of the site phase without entering the site.
 You must tap one ranger for each river played on the site.

 #### Roac the Raven
- - Card Erratum: Replace "no modifications to the influence check are required." with "treat this influence check as if it was made by a diplomat."
+ - _Card Erratum_: Replace "no modifications to the influence check are required." with "treat this influence check as if it was made by a diplomat."
  - His special ability may only be used during the site phase.
  - He can make the attempt by himself.
  - Using this ally to make an influence attempt does not tap a site, and may be done if his company is at a tapped site.